BetaNYC/nyc-boundaries/script/README.md

 You can use the edit tool on the polygon to delete vertices to correct for those errors.
 ![Using the vertex tool to correct for the error](./img7.png)

-Lastly use the Merge Vector Layers tool under Vector > Data Management Tools to combine Valid output and Invalid output together.
+Lastly use the `Merge Vector Layers` tool under Vector > Data Management Tools to combine Valid output and Invalid output together.
 Export as geojson to replace the all_bounds.geojson in this folder.

-View [https://www.youtube.com/watch?v=J3m-gzbLfCo](this video) for more details.
+View [Jacob Goodwin's video](https://www.youtube.com/watch?v=J3m-gzbLfCo) if you need help in using the tool.